Flick Colby: Career

 In 1966, Colby founded Pan's People, an all-female dance troupe most commonly associated with Top of the Pops.
 She choreographed routines for Pan's People on the series for eight years, from late 1968 until 1976.
 The weekly record chart was released on Tuesday mornings, and the live show aired on Thursday evenings.
 This created a need for regular studio appearances by the top artists who often had hectic touring schedules that made it difficult for them to be present on the show.
 Colby had six hours to create a dance routine for an absent act's single, choreographing moves to suit a wide range of musical styles such as disco, punk, glam rock, soul, and folk.
-Pan's People went through changes in line-up, by December 1967 it comprised Colby, former Dee Dee Wilde, Babs Lord, Louise Clarke, Ruth Pearson, and Andrea Rutherford (later replaced by Cherry Gillespie).
+Pan's People went through changes in line-up; by December 1967 it comprised Colby, Dee Dee Wilde, Babs Lord, Louise Clarke, Ruth Pearson, and Andrea Rutherford (later replaced by Cherry Gillespie).

 Pan's People earliest BBC television appearance was in 1968 on The Bobbie Gentry Show, initially broadcast on BBC2 and repeated later on BBC1.
 They first appeared on Top of the Pops in April 1968, and became a regular weekly feature in January 1970.
-Performances on other BBC series followed, including Happening For Lulu and The Price of Fame starring Georgie Fame and Alan Price in 1969, and series such as Sez Les, The Black and White Minstrel Show, and The Goodies.
-In 1974, Pan's People released a single titled "You Can Really Rock and Roll Me," and made guest appearances on popular primetime programs such as "The Two Ronnies" and "The Benny Hill Show."
+Performances in other BBC productions followed, including Happening For Lulu; The Price of Fame (starring Georgie Fame and Alan Price) in 1969; and series such as Sez Les, The Black and White Minstrel Show, and The Goodies.
+In 1974, Pan's People released a single titled "You Can Really Rock and Roll Me", and made guest appearances on popular primetime programs such as The Two Ronnies and The Benny Hill Show.
 Colby also choreographed stage musicals such as Catch My Soul, starring the American singer, songwriter, and actor PJ Proby and PP Arnold.

-From 1972, Colby decided to focus on choreographing rather than dancing, leaving Pan's People as a performer but continuing to choreograph their routines.
-When Pan's People wound down in 1976, she formed a new dance troupe for TOTP named "Ruby Flipper", a mixed-sex troupe for which Colby could create more physically strenuous routines that included lifts.
-Ruby Flipper was quickly succeeded by "Legs & Co," an all-female lineup that also performed in the 1978 film The Stud.
+From 1972, Colby decided to focus on choreographing rather than dancing, and thus ceased to perform with Pan's People but continued to choreograph their routines.
+When Pan's People wound down in 1976, she formed a new dance troupe for TOTP named Ruby Flipper, a mixed-sex troupe for which Colby could create more physically strenuous routines that included lifts.
+Ruby Flipper was quickly succeeded by Legs & Co., an all-female lineup that also performed in the 1978 film The Stud.
 Both troupes were managed by former Pan's People dancer Ruth Pearson.
-Legs & Co lasted on TOTP until 1981, at which point Colby formed the much larger dance troupe "Zoo", for which Top of the Pops credited her as its "Dance Director".
-Zoo was seen on TOTP until 1983, after which the program no longer used dancers.
+Legs & Co lasted on TOTP until 1981, at which point Colby formed the much larger dance troupe "Zoo", for which TOTP credited her as its "Dance Director".
+Zoo was seen on TOTP until 1983, after which the programme no longer used dancers.

-In 1979, Colby co-wrote the instructional guide, "Let's Go Dancing " with Elizabeth Romain.
+In 1979, Colby co-wrote the instructional guide Let's Go Dancing with Elizabeth Romain.